 Jordan explains the various ways he receives information from his boss and how meetings are used as times of information sharing.
 He talks about the use of reminders even after receiving the initial information.

 “[My boss] is very very good at communication, communicating with us.
-He does a lot of email, we send email back and forth between him and us and there's also email from headquarters in St. Louis, then there also is several bulletin boards in the building, in our office.
+He does a lot of email, we send email back and forth between him and us and there's also email from headquarters in [city], then there also is several bulletin boards in the building, in our office.
 Notes and schedules and announcements are posted there as well.
 Reminders also in the morning and afternoon at staff meetings.”
 [Jordan, Lines 47-52]

-Another use of meetings was for times to explore and discuss things that happen and how they can be addressed.
+While these channels are not unique to hospital workplaces or chaplains, they do represent the most common ways in which organizational members communicate with each other.
+Receiving information through multiple channels often helps organizational members reduce their uncertainty and enhance understanding.

+Meetings also serve as an opportunity to explore, discuss, and plan.
 Stan explains how he and his team used meeting times to understand how to improve their jobs.

 “At our meetings, there’s also a time there of the chaplain had an encounter that he wants to bring up and talk about.
 We debrief there and we try to talk about how best that might be handled next time.”
 [Stan, Lines 101-103]

 Although spiritual matters are a common interaction, other times chaplains may be interacting on specific tasks for the organization.
-Nathan describes his interactions with coworkers on specific tasks that allow him to interact with his coworkers on non-patient related matters.
+Nathan describes his interactions with co-workers on specific tasks that allow him to interact with his co-workers on non-patient related matters.

 “Things that I have done, usually it involves presentations within groups.
 I have done new co-worker orientation, where we would talk about spiritual care, diversity, and inclusion, those kinds of things.
 I'm getting ready to do, on November 7th, a nurse residency class on nursing and spiritual care, that will be a 2-hour presentation.
 Other workings with staff outside of group committees or group sessions would be interacting with nurses and staff, communicating needs between patients or families, and so forth.”
 [Nathan, Lines 43-49]

-Another common theme was the idea of “presence” and how to prepare for the current and upcoming moments you must deal with as a chaplain.
-Zach describes the emotional feelings that can be experienced during a time when things can be intense.
+Zach summarizes organizational communication best through the idea of “presence” and how to prepare for the current and upcoming moments you must handle as a chaplain.
+He describes the emotions experienced during an intense time.